flipburns/spring-boot-api/README.md

 # spring-boot
 Base spring boot project for getting started with api development - fork and modify to begin developing a spring boot application.
-Unlink https://github.com/flipburns/spring-boot , this forces some paradigms into the application and is more personal than the generic version.
+Unlike https://github.com/flipburns/spring-boot , this forces some paradigms into the application and is more personal than the generic version.
 Maybe you'll like some of the features and it'll make life easier...maybe not.
 I will use this template for my own microservices and find that it is a nice pattern for bog standard apis.

 Code taken and adapted from https://spring.io/guides/gs/spring-boot/